 Tony Briffa writes on “Disorders of sex development”.

-We seek the rights to self-determination and bodily autonomy, the right to a life without stigma and discrimination, and the right to a life free from shame and secrecy.
+We seek access to the same rights as endosex (non-intersex) people: bodily autonomy, the right to determine what happens to our bodies ourselves; the right to a life without stigma and discrimination; and the right to a life free from shame and secrecy.

 - Fixing Sex by Katrina Karkazis

 - The Legal Status of Intersex Persons by Jens Sherpe, Anatol Dutta and Tobias Helms (eds)

 - Raising Rose: Our Story of Parenting an Intersex Child by Eric Lohman, Stephani Lohman and Georgiann Davis